Strategies to reduce overtime costs have their ever-required necessity so far as economic-financial management is concerned.

 Employing such a strategy means that if an employee transitions to another company, takes sick leave, or goes on unscheduled holidays, the continuity of work remains unaffected.
 This approach helps in maintaining seamless operations without any disruption.

-Introducing flexible working hours has shown promising financial benefits; research indicates that by allowing employees to telecommute working from home and using remote communication technologies employers can save up to $11,000 annually!
+Introducing flexible working hours has shown promising financial benefits; research indicates that by allowing employees to telecommute, work from home, and use remote communication technologies, employers can save up to $11,000 annually!

 When employees are granted the flexibility to set their own schedules, they have consistently demonstrated higher productivity compared to traditional in-office work setups.
 This approach doesn’t necessitate shutting down offices like during a lockdown, but it does suggest a thorough evaluation of such a strategy to determine if it aligns with your company’s operational requirements.
 Adopting flexible work hours could substantially decrease overtime costs on a broader scale.